Skip to main content

 Making paths, not just pages.

-These pieces are about how people move through your site, what they see first, and how you help them understand whether they are in the right place.
+How people move through your site, what they see first, and how you help them understand whether they are in the right place.

 SEO and site health